radish-es/opensourcelaw/content/feb8/_index.md

 - This argument between the judges is mainly semantics.
 There is no question that the majority's decision shifts the legal test to be applied in claims for compensation based on *de facto* expropriation.
 The important questions are about *how* the law has changed, *why* it has changed, and *who benefits* from the shift.

-## Annapolis Group In. v Halifax Regional Municipality, 2022 SCC 36
+## Annapolis Group Inc. v Halifax Regional Municipality, 2022 SCC 36

 {{< figure src="/media/blue_mountain_map.jpg" caption="" >}}